Always was, always will be: Meaning

-It asserts that Aboriginal peoples were the first on the continent now known as Australia, occupying and caring for the land for more than 65,000 years, and that sovereignty of Country has never been ceded.
+The phrase asserts that Aboriginal peoples were the first on the continent now known as Australia, occupying and caring for the land for more than 65,000 years, and that the sovereignty of the country has never been ceded.
 It is sometimes shortened to "Always was, always will be."

-The phrase is commonly chanted at protests, rallies and celebrations by Indigenous and non-Indigenous people in Australia, and is synonymous with Aboriginal and Torres Strait Islander land rights, self-determination and sovereignty.
+It is commonly chanted at protests, rallies and celebrations by Indigenous and non-Indigenous people in Australia, and is synonymous with Aboriginal and Torres Strait Islander land rights, self-determination and sovereignty.
 It also responds to the lack of recognition Aboriginal and Torres Strait Islander peoples receive in relation to sovereignty, and as a fundamental understanding about the truth of Australia, but sometimes presents a challenge when dealing with Australian immigrant communities.

 Uses

-"Always was, always will be" is sometimes incorporated into the Acknowledgment of Country.
+"Always was, always will be" is sometimes incorporated into the Welcome to Country.

-Always was, always will be was the name of a temporary installation (2012–2017) by Reko Rennie in Taylor Square, Sydney.

-A 2017 exhibition of photographs in Sydney by well-known Aboriginal Australian photojournalist Barbara McGrady was called Always Will Be.

 In 2020, "Always Was, Always Will Be" was selected as the theme for NAIDOC Week.

+Always was, always will be was the name of a temporary art installation (2012–2017) by Reko Rennie in Taylor Square, Sydney.
+A 2017 exhibition of photographs in Sydney by Aboriginal Australian photojournalist Barbara McGrady was titled Always Will Be.

-Following the war on the Gaza Strip since October 2023, the slogan is often paired with "from the river to the sea" by Aboriginal activist groups in solidarity with Palestinians.
-“From the river to the sea / always was, always will be” was a frequent slogan encountered in the 2025 Invasion Day rallies held in cities across Australia.
+Following the start of the Gaza war in October 2023, the phrase has often been paired with "from the river to the sea" by Aboriginal activist groups, in solidarity with Palestinians.
+"From the river to the sea / always was, always will be" was a frequent slogan encountered in the 2025 Invasion Day rallies held in cities across Australia.